ibm-cloud-docs/databases-for-mysql/connecting-external.md

 ```
 {: .codeblock}

-This example uses the information from your connection string and the Java driver [`jdbc`](https://jdbc.mysql.org/documentation/head/index.html) to connect to your database.
+This example uses the information from your connection string and the Java driver [`jdbc`](https://dev.mysql.com/doc/connector-j/8.0/en/) to connect to your database.

-This example uses the information from your connection string and the Python driver [`Psycopg2`](https://wiki.mysql.org/wiki/Psycopg2_Tutorial) to connect to your database.
+This example uses the information from your connection string and the Python driver [`MySQL Connector/Python`], a self-contained Python driver for communicating with MySQL servers (https://dev.mysql.com/doc/connector-python/en/) to connect to your database.
 This is just a simple connection example, without error handling or retry logic and may not be suitable for production.

-This example uses the information from your connection string and the Node driver [`node-mysql`](https://node-mysql.com/) to connect to your database.
+This example uses the information from your connection string and the Node driver [`MySQL Connector/Node.js`](https://dev.mysql.com/doc/dev/connector-nodejs/8.0/) to connect to your database.

+Altough some of the latest MySQL 5.7 versions are partially supported, the entire feature set is only available in the latest 8.x version.
+{: .note}

 ```java
 import java.sql.Connection;